SDXorg/PySD-Cookbook/docs/analyses/getting_started/Installing.rst

 ::

    pip install pysd

 this should install PySD and all of its dependencies.
-In some cases you may need to prepend the command with 'sudo' to give it administrative
+In some cases you may need to prepend the command with ‘sudo’ to give it administrative
 priveledges:

 ::

    sudo pip install pysd

-You'll be prompted for your administrator password.
+You’ll be prompted for your administrator password.

-Manually installing PySD's dependencies
+Manually installing PySD’s dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the off chance that pip fails to install the dependencies, you can do